acoullandreau/mood_lamp/README.md

 	- more scheduling options (with adapted UI)
 	- a timeline graph to display when the light will supposedly by ON or OFF
 	- option to choose the value for low/high light level
+	- option which mode to use when turn ON rule is enabled
 - add timeseries graphs to the readings menu instead of an instantaneous reading only
 - implement an iOS application (web bluetooth supported only on Chrome for desktop and Android)